miharajster/cv/README.md

 #### Leoni
 **Skills:** IT works, Linux administrator, main designer and web-dev.

-#### The Honey Bee Club
-**Description:** International NFT Ethereum project that was designed to help bees.
-Made in Vue and CSS3 animations.

-#### Bodifit
-**Description:** Wordpress webshop made for high traffic.
-Webshop includes some info pages and a blog.

-#### Sportna zveza Slovenj Gradec
-**Description:** Wordpress webpage made for sports association.
-It includes blog, gallery, files manager, file downloader and news.

-#### Pečanac in Rakun
-**Description:** Wordpress page with a Vue frontend.
-Including forms, pages and blogs.

-#### Penel Premium decor
-**Description:** Wordpress page with blog pages and a gallery.

-#### Ineor & Greentube
-**Description:**
-- Medical front end for IoT infrastructure made with Angular and Python.
-- Swissloss - Code redesign and user flow changes in an online casino game made in Next and Angular.
-- Swissloss internal testing terminal - Game testing terminal made with Angular.
-- Internal project for cataloguing employees and delegating them to their projects based on their skillsets.

 #### Other Projects:
 IIBA.si, ModriBit, Dodatnizasluzek, Ekokoticek, Premiki, OC-lab, TMX-Racing, EWM, Samec.si...